 Cleon practices in all areas of financial services regulation.
 For further details please see the Banking & Financial Services section of his profile.

-Cleon regularly advises and acts for most major regulatory bodies including the Health and Care Professions Council (having made over 30 High Court applications), the General Medical Council, the General Dental Council and the General Optical Council.
+Cleon regularly advises and acts for most major regulatory bodies including the Health and Care Professions Council (having acted in over 30 High Court applications and appeals), the General Medical Council, the General Dental Council and the General Optical Council.
 Cleon was involved in the judicial review concerning the national reorganisation of paediatric cardiac surgery centres (R (Save our Surgery Ltd) v Joint Committee of Primary Care Trusts EWHC 439 (Admin)).
 In 2012, Cleon undertook a secondment at Monitor, the regulator for NHS Foundation Trusts.
 He also advises on the provider licence conditions, the enforcement regime and statutory interpretation.

 Other regulatory experience